 Sphinx & Hawkmoths

 The Sphinx and Hawkmoths (Sphingidae) are generally large.
 The smaller species usually fly during the day, and most feed much like hummingbirds, hovering in front of a flower and sipping nectar through the extended proboscis.
 The proboscis rolls up when not in use.
 The night-active species can be found resting during the day.
 These are often fresh copies.
-They have a strikingly thick body, long narrow forewings, and are often strikingly colored.
+They have a strikingly thick body, long narrow forewings, and are often remarkably colored.
 The wingspan varies from 35-150mm.
-Since 2017 I use a special lamp and a white sheet to photograph moths.
+Since 2017, I have used a unique lamp and a white sheet to photograph moths.
 The Sphingidae are strong and fast flyers, with a rapid wingbeat.
-The species that are active at night get well on UVA light by flying around restlessly like a humming top and eventually find peace on the sheet.
+The active species get well on UVA light at night by flying around restlessly like a humming top and eventually finding peace on the sheet.

 Subfamily: Macroglossinae